Robert Devereux, 2nd Earl of Essex: Trial

+Execution

+Essex was executed at Tower Green in the Tower of London.

-Essex was found guilty and was returned to the Tower, where he begged to be given a private execution and which was granted.
-On the morning of 25 February 1601, he was taken to the Tower's courtyard.
-After praying, he doffed his cap and coat and indicated that he was ready.
-He was beheaded on Tower Green,.
-He was the last person to be beheaded in the Tower of London.
-It took three strokes by the executioner Thomas Derrick to complete the beheading.
+Essex was returned to the Tower, where he begged to be given a private execution rather than in front of a mob on Tower Hill.
+This was granted.
+On the morning of 25 February 1601, he was taken to a courtyard within the Tower with a small audience.
+Walter Raleigh was a witness to the execution.
+After praying, Essex doffed his cap and coat and indicated that he was ready.
+It took three strokes for executioner Thomas Derrick to complete the beheading.
 Derrick held the head aloft, proclaiming "God save the Queen!"
-Previously Derrick had been convicted of rape but had been pardoned by the Earl of Essex (clearing him of the death penalty) on the condition that he become an executioner at Tyburn.
-At Sir Walter Raleigh's own execution on 29 October 1618, it was alleged that Raleigh had said to a co-conspirator, "Do not, as my Lord Essex did, take heed of a preacher.
-By his persuasion, he confessed, and made himself guilty."
-In that same trial, Raleigh also denied that he had stood at a window during the execution of Essex's sentence, disdainfully puffing out tobacco smoke in sight of the condemned man.
-Essex in the end shocked many by denouncing his sister Penelope, Lady Rich, as his co-conspirator: the queen, who was determined to show as much clemency as possible, ignored the charge.
+Derrick had previously been convicted of rape, but had been pardoned by the Earl of Essex (clearing him of the death penalty) on the condition that he become an executioner at Tyburn.
+In that same trial, Raleigh also denied that he had stood at a window during the execution of Essex's death sentence, disdainfully puffing out tobacco smoke in sight of the condemned man.
+In the end, Essex shocked many people by denouncing his sister Penelope, Lady Rich, as his co-conspirator: the Queen, who was determined to show as much clemency as possible, ignored the charge.
 Essex was buried in the chapel of St Peter ad Vincula on Tower Green.
+When Elizabeth was informed of Essex's death, she was playing the virginals.
+She paused at the news, then continued playing.

-Some days before the execution, Captain Thomas Lee was apprehended as he kept watch on the door to the queen's chambers.
+Some days before the execution, Captain Thomas Lee was apprehended as he kept watch on the door to the Queen's chambers.
 His plan had been to confine her until she signed a warrant for the release of Essex.
 Captain Lee, who had served in Ireland with the Earl, and who acted as a go-between with the Ulster rebels, was tried and put to death the next day.

-Essex's conviction for treason meant that the earldom was forfeit and his son did not inherit the title.
-However, after the queen's death, King James I of England reinstated the earldom in favour of the disinherited son, Robert Devereux, 3rd Earl of Essex.
+Essex's conviction for treason meant that the earldom was forfeit, and his son did not inherit the title.
+However, after the Queen's death in 1603, King James I of England reinstated the earldom in favour of the disinherited son, Robert Devereux, 3rd Earl of Essex.